agriculture-vlab/agriculture-vlab/docs/datasets/conventions.md

 #### Regular grid mappings

-In case the spatial grid mapping is regular, the spatial dimensions should have corresponding 1-D coordinate variables using the same name.
+If the spatial grid mapping is regular, the spatial dimensions should have corresponding 1-D coordinate variables using the same name.
 That is, datasets with spatial dimensions `x`, `y` should provide the 1-D coordinate variables `x` and `y`.
 Spatial coordinates must follow the